runtimeverification/iele-semantics/iele-syntax.md

 ### Blocks

-The body of a function is a list blocks, where each block is a list of IELE instructions.
+The body of a function is a list of blocks, where each block is a list of IELE instructions.
 Each block except the first one has to be preceded by a label, making the first instruction of the block a valid target of a local jump.
 The first block can also be optionally labeled.

 ```{.k .uiuck .rvk}
   syntax LabeledBlock ::= IeleName ":" Instructions